Fish Lens

 European Eel

-Atlantic salmon are famous for an epic migration that sees them swim up rivers and leap waterfalls over three meters high.
-Once a common sight in our waters, only a quarter of UK rivers supported viable populations of wild Atlantic salmon in 2022.
+• Atlantic salmon are famous for an epic migration that sees them swim up rivers and leap waterfalls over three metres high

 Close